- See & Do

 After being lost at sea for over 130 years, the Hunley was located in 1995 and raised on August 8, 2000.
 The submarine was brought to the Warren Lasch Conservation Center in Charleston, South Carolina where scientists continue to work to unlock the mysteries of the Hunley.
 The submarine was in essence a time capsule, holding a wide array of artifacts from the nineteenth century.

 Come visit the Hunley and be part of this historic event!
 Tours include actually seeing the Hunley in her conservation tank, artifacts found on board, including Lt.
-Dixon’s legendary gold coin and a Union ID tag, official Hunley gift store, and many other exhibits.
-Tickets are $12 and reservations can be made in advance at www.etix.com or by calling 1.877.4HUNLEY (1-877-448-6539).
+Dixon’s legendary gold coin and a newly renovated interactive exhibit area, including the official Hunley gift store. many Tickets are $16 for adults, $14 for military and seniors, $12 for members of Friends of the Hunley, $8 for youth ages 5-17.
+Reservations can be made in advance at www.etix.com or by calling 1.877.4HUNLEY (1-877-448-6539).

 Info & Amenities